openenclave/openenclave/docs/GovernanceModel.md

 providing support in forums or chats.

-See the [Community Governance Committee document](Maintainers.md) for more information on the Community Governance Committee, our process for adding new committers and maintainers, as well the areas of expertise for each of the committers.
+See the [Community Governance Committee document](Maintainers.md) for more information on the Community Governance Committee, our process for adding new committers and Committee members, as well the areas of expertise for each of the committers.

 Accepting Contributions